karimshaik09/blinkit-sales-and-outlet-performance-analysis/README.md

 # 🛒 Blinkit Sales Analysis and Retail Performance Dashboard

-A data analysis project focused on understanding sales performance, customer ratings, and outlet characteristics of Blinkit using Python, Power BI Excel.
+A data analysis project focused on understanding sales performance, customer ratings, and outlet characteristics of Blinkit using Python, Power BI and Excel.

 ---